trane-project/trane-music/courses/minor_pentatonic_scale/lesson_G_sharp/exercise_5/back.md

-The note in degree number 5 of the G♯ minor pentatonic scale is F♯.
+The note in degree number 5 of the G♯ Minor Pentatonic scale is F♯.